There are few safer bets in Hollywood than a Bond film.

 Worldwide gross: £199 million

 Duran Duran, Christopher Walken, Grace Jones and a very early role for Dolph Lundgren.
 How could it fail?
 Though Walken was praised for his role as psychopathic industrialist Max Zorin (the part was offered to David Bowie and Sting first), Roger Moore's swansong was hammered by the critics, many saying he was too old.
 The Washington Post said: "Moore isn't just long in the tooth — he's got tusks, and what looks like an eye job has given him the pie-eyed blankness of a zombie."
 Oof.
 But even a bad Bond film makes money, and this certainly did.

 Budget: £40 million

-Dalton's second Bond was a darker portrayal of the super spy, with more graphic violence, so much so that the BBFC cut 36 seconds out of the film.
+Dalton's second Bond was a darker portrayal of the super spy, with more graphic violence, so much so that the BBFC cut 36 seconds of the film.
 It was released among a glut of other hits too, including 'Back To The Future Part II', 'Lethal Weapon 2', 'Batman' and 'Indiana Jones and the Last Crusade'.
-Coupled with its 15 rating, which limited audience numbers, the odds were always stacked against it being a huge hit, despite reasonably decent reviews.
+Coupled with its 15 rating, which strangled audience numbers, the odds were always stacked against it being a huge hit, despite reasonably decent reviews.

 The lesson here: no matter how bad a Bond, it'll still make a skip full of cash.